-For parents on the fence, this new research might make you finally agree to that puppy.
-It turns out that children growing up with dogs are less likely to suffer mental health issues.
+Want to convince yourself getting a pet dog is a good idea?
+Well, this new research might make you finally agree to that new puppy!
+It turns out that children who have a dog are less likely to suffer mental health issues.

-My 7 year old son has been asking for a puppy for years!
-We live in an apartment and our building does not allow any pets.
-But we are thinking about moving to a house soon, and I know my son will really want his puppy then.
+My 8-year-old son has been asking for a puppy for years!
+We live in an apartment and our building does not allow any pets, so right now it is really not an option.
+But we are thinking about moving to a house soon, and I know my son will really want a puppy by then.

 Should we get a dog?
 I have been thinking about this for a while now.

 So, I started doing some research about the pros and cons of having a dog.
-And it turns out that a dog can bring health benefits to the family!
-Off course having a dog means a lot of work and responsibility.
-But I also think it is part of everyone’s childhood.
-And at the same time, I think it can teach kids to start being responsible by taking care of a new member in the family.
+And it turns out that a dog can bring health benefits to the whole family!
+Of course, it goes without saying, that having a dog means a lot of work and responsibility.
+But I also think it is part of everyone’s childhood and we all need to experience having a pet at home.
+Additionally, I think having a dog can also teach kids to start being responsible by taking care of a new member of the family.

-Children Growing Up With Dogs Are Less Likely To Suffer Mental Health Issues
+Children Growing Up With Dogs Are Less Likely To Experience Anxiety

 Children who have a dog to cuddle up with at night, talk to, and play with every day are less likely to suffer from anxiety, a new study published in the Journal Preventing Chronic Disease suggests.